Eddie Borgo: Career

+Chiquet described Borgo as “smart and ambitious” with a clear vision for his business, noting his curiosity and interest in areas such as manufacturing, supply chain, sales, finance, and management.

 The brainchild of stylist Keegan Singh, Borgo began a viral advertising campaign wherein he commissioned New York photographer Paul Maffi to shoot different notable women in New York City.
 Lauren Santo Domingo, Vanessa Traina, Kate Lanphear, Tabitha Simmons, Giovanna Battaglia, Cecilia Dean, Julia Restoin Roitfeld, Anja Rubik, and musician and Kills frontwoman Alison Mosshart all appeared in Eddie Borgo campaign imagery.
 Borgo attended the Met Gala with Rubik in 2012.

 In 2011, Borgo was selected as one of a five designers to be signed by the newly launched Fashion Division of CAA in Los Angeles.
 In July 2011, Borgo won the Tiffany & Co.
 Development Grant and was presented with $100,000.00 USD by Tiffany & Co.
 CEO Michael J. Kowalski “to further his burgeoning business and develop his jewelry designs as an independent entity”.

 London-based curator Valery Demure discovered Borgo’s work and showed up, unannounced, to view his jewellery in a small hotel room he was staying in in Paris.
 Demure is credited with expanding the brand’s presence throughout the UK, Europe, UAE, and Asia.

 For the American presidential election in 2012, Borgo created a limited edition brooch to support the Obama campaign.
 The brooch was created from debossed sterling silver and features the campaign slogan, ‘Greater Together’.
 Examples of the brooch are held in the United States at the Duke University Library Collection in Durham, North Carolina and at the British Museum in London.

 In 2013, Borgo was asked by Andrew Bolton, the curator of The Metropolitan Museum of Art in New York City, to create an activity for the young patrons of the museum.
 Borgo created a do-it-yourself bracelet bar at the museum to celebrate the exhibit titled PUNK: Chaos to Couture.
 Borgo attended the MET Ball with actress Aubrey Plaza.